mgaitan/sphinxcontrib-mermaid/README.rst

 taken as relative to the source directory.

-In addition, you can use mermaid to automatically generate a diagram to show the inheritance of classes for a given module using the directive ``autoclasstree``.
-This receive the module, and optionally the relative namespace.
-Obviously, the module need to be importable to be represented.
+In addition, you can use mermaid to automatically generate a diagram to show the inheritance of one or more classes using the directive ``autoclasstree``.
+If the attribute `:full:` is given, it will show the complete hierarchie to the class.

 For example::

-    .. autoclasstree:: sphinx.util sphinx
+    .. autoclasstree:: sphinx.util.SphinxParallelError sphinx.util.ExtensionError
+       :full:

-.. autoclasstree:: sphinx.util sphinx
+.. autoclasstree:: sphinx.util.SphinxParallelError sphinx.util.ExtensionError
+   :full:

 Installation